mattetti/merb-book/book-content/en/2-getting-started/8-request-path.markdown

 Along the way proxies, caches and firewalls may look at the request, modify it, and possibly store what we send back.
 If all goes well this will be transparent to both our server and the user.
-There are time, particularly with dynamic sites, where these things will need to be taken into account.
+There are times, particularly with dynamic sites, where these things will need to be taken into account.
 There are also ways to take advantage of the infrastructure of the internet that reduce the load on the server